joakimk/caribbean-onslaught/readme.txt

 Left = "Arrow Left"
 Right = "Arrow Right"
 Shoot = "NumPad , (Comma)"

-Windows users:
-Running the game will replace ImageMagick register settings for version 6.4.1 in order to use the library that comes with the game.

 Thanks goes out to:
 jlnr @ Rubygameforums: For patching the game to run on MacOSX.